-The fig tree appears repeatedly in both the Old and New Testament of the Bible (some scholars believe the forbidden fruit picked by Eve was a fig rather than an apple), but it has been cultivated for much longer.
+The fig tree appears repeatedly in both the Old and New Testaments of the Bible (some scholars believe the forbidden fruit picked by Eve was a fig rather than an apple), but it has been cultivated for much longer.
 Sumerian stone tablets dating back to 2500 B.C. record culinary use of figs, and remains of fig trees were found during excavations of Neolithic sites from 5000 B.C.
 Some historians consider it the first of the domesticated crops.

 Figs hold a position of symbolism in many world religions, including Christianity, Islam, Hinduism, Judaism, and Buddhism, representing fertility, peace, and prosperity.
 Ancient Olympians earned figs for their athletic prowess, and Pliny the Elder extolled the fruit's restorative powers.
 The prophet Mohammed reportedly identified the fig as the one fruit he would most wish to see in paradise.

 Figs in the Garden

 The deciduous fig tree can live as long as 100 years and grow to 50 feet tall, though they more typically stay between 10 to 30 feet.
 The twisty branches spread wider than the tree height.
 Figs flourish in hot, dry climates and the fruit requires the all-day sun to ripen.